Brenda Martin: Conviction

 On April 22, 2008, Judge Nuñez announced that Martin was guilty.
 Martin was sentenced to a minimum of five years with no chance of parole, and was fined 35,850 Mexican pesos (approximately CAD3,441).
 In his decision, Judge Nuñez ruled that Martin did know that the money she received from Allan Waage came from the proceeds of an internet scam and were therefore illicit funds.

 Transfer from Mexico

 Martin applied for a prisoner transfer to serve out her time in Canada.
 On May 1, 2008, Martin was transferred in a government-chartered jet from the Mexican prison she was held in, back to Canada.
 Additionally, in order to expedite the transfer, the Canadian government paid the C$3,441 fine (35,850 pesos) imposed by the judge that presided over her case.
 MP Jason Kenney said the fine was paid through a special fund the Foreign Affairs Department has for distressed Canadians abroad.
 Though initially she was remanded into custody at the Grand Valley Institution for Women in Kitchener, Ontario, she was immediately eligible for parole as she had already served more than one third of her sentence in Mexico.
-On May 9, 2008, Ms. Martin was released on parole from the Canadian prison into her mother's custody.
+On May 9, 2008, Martin was released on parole from the Canadian prison into her mother's custody.